AnnaRyb/markdownrepo/README.md

  **__Step 3__**
- By drilling this issue further down with clicking on the business analysis impact icon, you can learn what the exact type of error you encountered (such as JavaScript error).
+ By drilling this issue further down with clicking on the business analysis impact icon, you can learn what the exact type of issue was encountered, such as JavaScript error increase.